 Ultimately, Jones sold his land to the North Carolina Baptist Convention for $2,000, which opened the Wake Forest Manual Labor Institute.

-That community would later become Wake Forest College and, ultimately, Wake Forest University.
+That community later became Wake Forest College and, ultimately, Wake Forest University.

-The land remained the home of the university until 1956 when it moved to Winston-Salem.
+The land remained the home of the university until 1956 when it moved to Winston-Salem, North Carolina.

 Modern-Day Wake Forest: An Award Winning Town